nayanex/Cloud-Native-Application-Architecture/3. Observability/Lesson3 - Introduction to SLIs, SLOs, and Error Budgets/README.md

 > The application will have 99.9% uptime each month.

 We are giving ourselves a buffer of 0.1% of the month to experience downtime—meaning that experiencing a small—perhaps unavoidable—amount of downtime will not indicate we failed to meet the objective.

+It’s both unrealistic and undesirable to insist that SLOs will be met 100% of the time: doing so can reduce the rate of innovation and deployment, require expensive, overly conservative solutions, or both.
+Instead, it is better to allow an error budget—a rate at which the SLOs can be missed—and track that on a daily or weekly basis.
+Upper management will probably want a monthly or quarterly assessment, too.

 ### QUESTION 1 OF 2